-This Interim Management's Discussion and Analysis ("MD&A") for WELL Health Technologies Corp.
-(TSX: WELL) should be read in conjunction with the Company's condensed interim consolidated financial statements as at and for the three and nine months ended September 30, 2021, and the Company's audited annual consolidated financial statements as at and for the years ended December 31, 2020 and 2019.
+This Annual Management's Discussion and Analysis ("Annual MD&A") for WELL Health Technologies Corp.
+(TSX: WELL) should be read in conjunction with the Company's audited annual consolidated financial statements as at and for the years ended December 31, 2021 and 2020.
 Except as otherwise indicated or where the context so requires, references to "WELL" or the "Company" include WELL Health Technologies Corp. and its subsidiaries.
-The Company prepares its condensed interim consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
-See notes 2 and 3 of the September 30, 2021 condensed interim consolidated financial statements and the December 31, 2020 audited annual consolidated financial statements for further information.
+The Company prepares its financial statements in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") - see notes 2 and 3 of the December 31, 2021 annual consolidated financial statements for further information.
 All dollar figures stated herein are expressed in thousands of Canadian dollars (\$'000 or Cdn\$'000), unless otherwise specified, except share and per share amounts.

-This Interim MD&A contains non-IFRS measures, including Adjusted EBITDA, Adjusted Gross Profit and Adjusted Gross Margin.
-See "Overall Performance - Selected Financial Information" for information on the calculation of Adjusted EBITDA.
-See "Discussion of Operations - Adjusted Gross Profit and Adjusted Gross Margin" for information on the calculation of Adjusted Gross Profit and Adjusted Gross Margin.
+This Annual MD&A contains non-GAAP financial measures and ratios, including Adjusted EBITDA, Adjusted Gross Profit, Adjusted Gross Margin, Adjusted Net Income, and Adjusted Net Income Per Share.
+See "Overall Performance - Selected Financial Information" for more information.

-The date of this Interim MD&A is November 9, 2021, the date on which it was approved by the Board of Directors.
+The date of this Annual MD&A is March 31, 2022, the date on which it was approved by the Board of Directors.